What Will My Baby Look Like? 7 Factors That Play a Role - Baby Chick

 1. DNA

-Everyone knows DNA is what determines your baby’s appearance.
+Everyone knows that DNA determines your baby’s appearance.
 But DNA is a complex subject.
 Everything from hair color, eye color, and sex to height and weight can be dictated by your DNA and/or your partner’s DNA.9 In most cases, dominant genes win the DNA fight, but now and then, a recessive gene will come out of nowhere and surprise everyone!1

 2. Alcohol

-3. Healthy Habits
+3. Healthy Lifestyle Habits

 Moms who make poor exercise and food choices while pregnant may affect whether their child will be born at a healthy weight.
 Studies show that obese moms are more likely to give birth to babies who later also become obese.4 From the moment you realize you’re pregnant (and even before!), make sure you are making healthy, nutritious food choices.
 And don’t skip that exercise!